CohenFarmer/Docker-Task-One/README.md

 This repo is for task one of secure dev ops, it's mean to create containers using docker for the mern-app Project 2.
+Kubernetes has not been added

 Instructions
 1. Create an EC2 Instance the same as Task A